 Explanation:

-The print_primes_in_interval() function takes two arguments (lwr and upr), representing the lower and upper limits of the interval.
-It iterates through each number in this range and checks for primality.
-If a number is prime, it is printed to the console.
-The primality check is optimized by testing divisibility up to the square root of the number.
+The print_primes_in_interval() function takes 2 arguments (lwr, upr), which represent the lower and upper limit of the interval.
+The function loops through every number in this range and checks to see if the number is prime.
+If the number is determined to be prime, the number is printed to the console.
+The primality check is optimized for checking divisibility by looping only through the integers up to the √numer.

 Time and Space Complexity: